numso/prettier-standard-vscode/README.md

 # Prettier formatter for Visual Studio Code

 VS Code package to format your Javascript using [Prettier] and [Standard].
+It uses [prettier-standard] under the hood.
+You can customize output by adding a `.prettierrc` file to your project.

 ### Installation